 (Even if you do indeed have a child who runs on the stubborn end of the spectrum.)

-Most of the time, the child who refuses to sit on the potty is NOT doing so because of toddler behavior.
+Most of the time, when the child refuses to sit on the toilet, it's NOT because of toddler behavior.

 That's in part why we steer away from rewards in Oh Crap Potty Training.
 Because rewards handle potty training as a purely behavior, you-do-this-for-that motivation.
 If your child is refusing to sit on the potty, it often has nothing to do with behavior or pulling your parent chain.